Multivariable $(\varphi,\Gamma)$-modules and locally analytic vectors: Lubin-Tate -modules

 \begin{theo} The functors $V \mapsto (\bfont \otimes_F V)^{H_K}$ and $\dfont \mapsto (\bfont \otimes_{\bfont_K} \dfont)^{\phi_q=1}$ give rise to mutually inverse equivalences of categories between the category of $F$-linear representations of $G_K$ and the category of \'etale $(\phi_q,\Gamma_K)$-modules over $\bfont_K$. \end{theo}

 We say that a $(\phi_q,\Gamma_K)$-module $\dfont$ is overconvergent if there exists a basis of $\dfont$ in which the matrices of $\phi_q$ and of all $g \in \Gamma_K$ have entries in $\bdag{}_K$.
-This basis then generates a $\bdag{}_K$-vector space $\ddag{}$ which is canonically attached to $\dfont$.
-The main result of \cite{CC98} states that if $F=\Qp$, then every \'etale $(\phi_q,\Gamma_K)$-module over $\bfont_K$ is overconvergent (the proof is given for $\pi_F=p$, but it is easy to see that it works for any uniformizer).
+This basis generates a $\bdag{}_K$-vector space $\ddag{}$ which is canonically attached to $\dfont$.
+The main result of \cite{CC98} states that if $F=\Qp$, then every \'etale $(\phi_q,\Gamma_K)$-module over $\bfont_K$ is overconvergent (the proof is given for $\pi=p$, but it is easy to see that it works for any uniformizer).
 If $F \neq \Qp$, then some simple examples (cf.\ \cite{FX12}) show that this is no longer the case.

-We say that an $F$-linear representation of $G_K$ is $F$-analytic if $\Cp \otimes_F^\tau V$ is the trivial $\Cp$-semilinear representation of $G_K$ for all embeddings $\tau \neq \Id \in \Gal(F/\Qp)$.
+We say that an $F$-linear representation $V$ of $G_K$ is $F$-analytic if $\Cp \otimes_F^\tau V$ is the trivial $\Cp$-semilinear representation of $G_K$ for all embeddings $\tau \neq \Id \in \emb$.
 This definition is the natural generalization of Kisin and Ren's $L$-crystalline representations (\S 3.3.7 of \cite{KR09}).
-See also remark 16.28 of \cite{FF12}.
-Kisin and Ren then go on to show that if $K \subset F_\infty$, and if $V$ is a crystalline $F$-analytic representation of $G_K$, then the $(\phi_q,\Gamma_K)$-module attached to $V$ is overconvergent (see \S 3.3 of \cite{KR09}).
+Kisin and Ren go on to show that if $K \subset F_\infty$, and if $V$ is a crystalline $F$-analytic representation of $G_K$, then the $(\phi_q,\Gamma_K)$-module attached to $V$ is overconvergent (see \S 3.3 of \cite{KR09}; they actually prove a stronger result, namely that the $(\phi_q,\Gamma_K)$-module attached to such a $V$ is of finite height).

+More generally, recall that $E$ is a finite extension of $F^{\Gal}$, which is our field of coefficients.
+Theorem \ref{fontkisren} extends to an equivalence of categories between the category of $E$-linear representations of $G_K$ and the category of \'etale $(\phi_q,\Gamma_K)$-modules over $E \otimes_F \bfont_K$.